I spent most of my teenage life wanting to know how to bulk up.

 My daily calorie goal for bulking was 3300 calories.

 I also didn’t want to do a dirty bulk.
-If you don’t know what a dirty bulk is, this article will explain it to you beautifully.
+If you don’t know what a dirty bulk is, this article will explain it.

 Here’s what I did.